Who We Are

 - Ability to conform to customer requirements and tailor launch profiles for each mission.

 - Streamlined production process as a result of mass-produced components and high launch rate.

-- Reduced development and manufacturing costs due to lower complexity of a small scale vehicle.
+- Reduced development and manufacturing costs due to lower complexity of a small-scale vehicle.

 A dedicated vehicle creates new possibilities in both the launch market and nanosatellite design.
 Its low cost and high turnover rate allow us to hold launches at consistent intervals, providing a regular transportation route for space.
-This cuts lead time significantly and brings a new level of convenience to space access while allowing us to streamline vehicle production and more efficiently control costs.
+This cuts lead time significantly and bring a new level of convenience to space access while allowing us to streamline vehicle production and more efficiently control costs.

 The dedicated nanolauncher concept has a growing appeal to commercial users and mission-critical satellites used in academia: with the definition of this class of spacecraft expanding into a plethora of potential applications, the demand for a dedicated, reliable, and flexible launch vehicle that is not interdependent with other rideshare payloads is starting to show.
 We complement this with a variety of services:

 - System integration support and mission management services from start to launch.